Mobilpadde/FaceUp/README.md

 It's pretty easy to use: Simply fill out `config.template.json`, save it as `config.json`, build and run `main`.

-Alternatively, if you do not have go, you can download the [w64 version](https://github.com/Mobilpadde/FaceUp/releases), but you still need to fill out the `config.json`.
+Alternatively, if you do not have go, you can download the [w64 version](https://github.com/Mobilpadde/FaceUp/releases), but still you'll have to fill out the `config.json`.

 ## config.json